wills0052/strip_videos/README.md

 # Usage
 ## Bookmarking quiz times
-The script looks for occurrences of "quiz start(s)" and "quiz end(s)" in the Zoom transcript.
+The script looks for occurrences of "start quiz", "quiz start(s)" and "stop quiz", "quiz stop(s/ped)", "quiz end(s/ed)" in the Zoom transcript.
 These can be added in manually after the fact.

 ## Extract quiz start times from transcript
 Provided a Zoom transcript file,
 ```
-python3 find_quiz_times.py <transcriptfile>
+python3 find_quiz_times.py <transcriptfile.vtt>
 ```
-will output a file called ```<quiz_times_in_transcriptfile>``` which contains quiz start and end times and will flag any unbalanced start/end times which can be edited in the transcript manually.
-This will be output to the directory of current <transcriptfile>.
+will output a file called ```<quiz_times_in_transcriptfile.vtt>``` which contains quiz start and end times and will flag any unbalanced start/end times which can be edited in the transcript manually.
+This will be output to the directory of current <transcriptfile.vtt>.

 ## Adjust times by a fixed time offset
 Provided a file output by ```find_quiz_times.py``` with ```.vtt``` extension,
 ```
-python3 offset_times.py <quiz_times_in_transcriptfile>
+python3 offset_times.py <quiz_times_in_transcriptfile.vtt>
 ```
 will provide an interactive program in the terminal.
 It lists the start time of the first quiz and allows the user to confirm or specify the new start time in ```hh:mm:ss```.
 It will prompt for user confirmation and output a file ```<quiz_times_in_transcriptfile>``` which contains the new times.
 It will replace the file.